 Naming: The word cholesterol is derived from Greek words; chole= bile, steros= solid, ol= alcohol.

 Chemistry of cholesterol:

-- It is a solid alcohol of 27 carbon atoms and contains steroid ring. - it has a double bond between C5 and C6. - One hydroxyl group at C3 which is characteristic to all sterols. - The OH group is beta oriented, projecting above the plane of ring.
+It is a solid alcohol of 27 carbon atoms and contains steroid nucleus. it has a double bond between C_5 and C_6 .